Wayne Newton: Early career

-Wayne Newton, and his brother, performed at The Flamingo for five years doing six shows for six days a week.
+Wayne Newton and his brother performed at Fremont Hotel for five years, doing six shows for six days a week.
 Newton credits his ability to base his performances on what the crowd wanted to hear for his early success in Las Vegas.
-In 1962, Newton performed the Irish folksong Danny Boy for Jackie Gleason in Phoenix.
-Impressed by Newton's performance, Gleason told Newton "don’t go on any other television show before you go on mine."
+In 1962, Newton performed the Irish folk song "Danny Boy" for Jackie Gleason in Phoenix.
+Impressed by Newton's performance, Gleason told Newton "don't go on any other television show before you go on mine."
 On September 29, 1962, the brothers first performed on The Jackie Gleason Show.
-Over the next two years, Newton would perform on Gleason's show 12 times, which was his first appearance on national television.
-In the early to mid-1960s, Newton also acted and sang as "Andy", the baby-faced Ponderosa ranchhand, on the classic western TV series, Bonanza.
+Over the next two years, Newton would perform on Gleason's show 12 times, which were his first appearances on national television.
+In the early to mid-1960s, Newton also acted and sang as "Andy," the baby-faced Ponderosa ranchhand, on the classic western TV series Bonanza.
 During the filming of Bonanza, Newton first met Elvis Presley (who was filming another show on the same set) and they went on to become good friends.

 In 1962, Jackie Gleason organized an engagement between Newton and the Copacabana.
 There Newton first met Bobby Darin.
 Darin, who was impressed by Newton, agreed to produce Newton's records.
-By 1963, Newton had been signed to Capitol Records, and his first album was released on the label.
-Newton's hit song "Danke Schoen" was originally written for Darin to sing.
-However, Darin was intent on Newton having a hit song of his own and gave it to him.
+By 1963 Newton had been signed to Capitol Records, and his first album was released on the label.
+Newton's hit song "Danke Schoen" was originally written for Darin to sing, however Darin was intent on Newton having a hit song of his own and gave it to him.
 "Danke Schoen" went on to reach No. 13 on the Hot 100.

 Many other prominent entertainment icons such as Lucille Ball, Danny Thomas, George Burns, and Jack Benny lent Newton their support.
 For example, after Benny saw Newton performing at a nightclub in Sydney, Australia, he hired him to perform an opening act for a booking he had at Harrah's Reno.
 Benny then hired Newton as an opening act for his comedy show in Las Vegas and to perform on The Jack Benny Program, which Newton did for five years.
-After his job with Benny ended, Newton was offered a job to open for another comic at the Flamingo, but Newton asked for, and was given, a headline act in 1963.
+After his job with Benny ended, Newton was offered a job to open for another comic at the Flamingo but Newton asked for, and was given, a headline act in 1963.
 In 1965, Newton performed on The Lucy Show as a country boy singing to animals.
 Impressed with Newton's performance, CBS offered Newton his own TV show around this character.
 However, Newton declined the offer, at the urging of Lucille Ball, who told Newton unless "you want to be this country boy the rest of your life, turn this series down..."

 Newton was known for his distinctive high-pitched voice, which stayed with him for most of his career, although his voice did lower somewhat in the 1970s and 1980s.
-It was in the 1970s that Newton began focusing on primarily performing in Las Vegas.
+In the 1970s, Newton began focusing on primarily performing in Las Vegas.